-Inspired by the 200th anniversary of Latin American independence and the political concept of Pan-Americanism, Panamericana brings together a large number of emerging artists from throughout Latin America.
+Inspired by the 200th anniversary of the Latin American independences and the political concept of Pan-Americanism, Panamericana brings together a group of emerging artists from all over Latin America.

-Its inspiration is historical, but Panamericana is a thoroughly contemporary exhibition, offering a look at a wide range of visual art being produced today.
-It is also a highly subjective exhibition, formed by the curator’s own experiences in the region, his observations of its cultures, and a personal examination of his own Latin American heritage.
+In spite of its historical point of departure, Panamericana is thoroughly contemporary exhibition that proposes a panorama of the visual art currently being produced in Latina America.
+As expected, it is also an exhibition curated from a subjective point of view formed by Jens Hofmann’s own experiences in the region, observations about the many cultures that conform it, and a personal examination of his own Latin American heritage.

-The exhibition looks at the individuals, questions, and issues that are crucial to Latin America’s current cultural and political climate.
-Panamericana points toward the enormous wealth of, and relevance of, Latin American culture while acknowledging that it is ultimately impossible to offer a single, definite thesis on such an infinite subject.
+The exhibition surveys the individuals, questions, and issues that are crucial to Latin America’s current cultural and political climate.
+Panamericana also underlines the enormous wealth and relevance of Latin American culture, all the while acknowledging the impossibility of presenting a definitive thesis on such a broad and endless subject matter.

-The participating artists represent a younger generation of Latin American artists who have in recent years begun to contribute significantly to the cultural landscape of their countries and the region as a whole.
-While there are certainly connections among their forms, materials, and ideas—including the subject of identity, and its fluidity as a concept—these artists from Mexico, Puerto Rico, Argentina, Colombia, Costa Rica, Brazil, Cuba, the United States, and beyond do not represent a single artistic style or a hermetic system of visual communication.
-One of the objectives of Panamericana, rather, is to bring together these diverse voices and introduce them to one another in order to foster a closer dialogue surrounding the visual arts in Latin America and to make that dialogue visible beyond the region.
+The participating artists represent a younger generation of Latin American artists who, in recent years, have contributed significantly to the cultural landscape of their countries and the region as a whole.
+While there are certainly connections between the forms, materials, and ideas they work with—including the fluidity of identity as a concept—these artists from Mexico, Puerto Rico, Argentina, Colombia, Costa Rica, Brazil, Cuba, the United States, etc. do not represent a single artistic style or closed system of visual communication.
+On the contrary, one of the objectives of Panamericana is to bring together these diverse voices and introduce them to one another in order to foster a closer dialogue surrounding the visual arts in Latin America and make that dialogue visible beyond the region.

-The exhibition is curated by Jens Hoffmann, director of the CCA Wattis Institute for Contemporary Arts in San Francisco.
+Panamericana has been curated by Jens Hoffmann, current director of the CCA Wattis Institute for Contemporary Arts in San Francisco.